Flooristics, LLC

 Share Button

 One of the things people like about hardwood floors is the natural beauty that comes from the wood itself.
-As a living tree, the material is subject to a number of unique environmental circumstances, growth habits and influences by nature.
+As a living tree, the material is subject to several unique environmental circumstances, growth habits, and influences of nature.
 From knotholes and tree rings to pin worm holes and more, hardwood’s imperfections only add to its beauty.

-Pin worm holes can be found in many hardwood floors and while they add character and texture to the natural wood patterns, many people are not sure what they really are.
-The tiny worm holes, no more than 1/16th of an inch, are made by a wood-boring insect that lives and eats when the wood is still part of a living tree or even after it is recently processed as lumber.
+Pin worm holes appear in many hardwood floors.
+While they add character and texture to natural wood patterns, many people do not know what they are.
+Wood-boring insects create these tiny holes, usually no more than 1/16 of an inch.
+The insects live and feed when the wood is part of a living tree or shortly after workers process it into lumber.

 Filed Under: Floor Safety, Hardwood and Laminate Tagged With: pin worm holes, pin worm holes in trees, pin worm holes in wood flooring, wood floor imperfections, wood worm holes